What financial incentives are available to maintain and/or increase my student recruitment?

 There are many funding opportunities, including programs specifically related to COVID-19, available to Canadian employers of all sizes:

-- The Canada Emergency Wage Subsidy (CEWS) — The new CEWS provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020.
-The CEWS prevents further job losses, encourages employers to re-hire workers previously laid off as a result of COVID-19, and helps better position Canadian companies to resume normal operations following the crisis.
+- The Canada Emergency Wage Subsidy (CEWS) — The CEWS provides a wage subsidy of up to 65% to help eligible employers prevent further job losses, re-hire workers previously laid off as a result of COVID-19, and to better position Canadian companies to resume normal operations following the crisis.
 Learn more.

 - National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) — The Youth Employment Program offers financial assistance to offset the cost of hiring young talent to work on projects with R&D, engineering, multimedia, or market analysis components or to help develop a new product or process.
 Learn more.